-You can apply to the council for permission to have a vehicle crossover (dropped kerb) installed on the road next to your property.
+You can apply to the council for permission to have a vehicle crossover (dropped kerb) installed on the road outside your property.

 This is sometimes referred to as vehicle access over the footway.